Clinical & Coaching Supervision

 My Supervision Experience

-I have supervised a range of helping Practitioners (including Counsellors, Coaches, Supervisors and Designated Safeguarding Leads) for over 5 years during my roles within the NHS, schools and charities as a Chartered Psychologist.
-As my experience and knowledge integrates both therapeutic and coaching elements, I can offer a wide array of supervision support for supervisees.
+I have supervised a range of helping Practitioners (including Counsellors, Coaches, Supervisors and Designated Safeguarding Leads) for over five years during my roles in the NHS, schools and charities as a Chartered Psychologist.
+As my experience and knowledge integrate therapeutic and coaching elements, I can offer a wide range of supervision support for supervisees.

-The most frequent approach I use for supervision is Proctor’s 3 Function Interactive Model.
+The most frequent approach I use for supervision is Proctor’s Three Function Interactive Model.

 This is broken into three areas: